jedcheng/c4-dataset-script/README.md

 ```

-Alternatively, one can use the [bash script] written for PBS cluster to do so by splitting the entire process into 8 parts
+Alternatively, one can use the bash scripts written for PBS cluster to do so by splitting the entire process into 8 parts.
+Since step 3 is a single-threaded process, it is highly recommended to run the job by splitting it into 8 parts.

 *You can get CRAWL_ARCHIVE_ID [here](https://commoncrawl.org/the-data/get-started/).
 For instance: CC-MAIN-2022-49.*